Jdomorsky/Jdomorsky/README.md

 <h2 align="left">Hello World👋!
-My name is Joseph, a passionate and driven actuarial data scientist based in Fenton, Michigan</h2>
+My name is Joseph, a passionate and driven actuarial data scientist based in Michigan</h2>

 ###